House of Commons (Redistribution of Seats) Act 1944: Electorate

 The electorate of any constituency should not differ from the "electoral quota" by more than 25%.

 The electoral quota was obtained by dividing the total electorate for either Great Britain or Northern Ireland by the number of allocated seats.

 Special geographical considerations

-Each commission were allowed to depart from the rules on areas or electorate in special cases "including in particular the size, shape and accessibility of a constituency" in order to form constituencies.
+Each commission was allowed to depart from the rules on area and population in special cases, to account for factors "including in particular the size, shape and accessibility of a constituency."

+Short title, commencement and extent

+Section 8 of the act provided that the act may be cited as the "House of Commons (Redistribution of Seats) Act, 1944" and may be cited as a Representation of the People Act.

 Amendment and repeal

-The 1944 Act was amended by the House of Commons (Redistribution of Seats) Act 1947, and succeeded by the House of Commons (Redistribution of Seats) Act 1949 which amended the rules for the redistribution of seats, but did not change the membership or procedures of the commissions.
+The act was amended by the House of Commons (Redistribution of Seats) Act 1947 (10 & 11 Geo.
+6. c.
+10).

+The whole act was succeeded and repealed by section 187 of, and part I of schedule 13 to, the House of Commons (Redistribution of Seats) Act 1949 (12, 13 & 14 Geo.
+6. c.
+66) which amended the rules for the redistribution of seats, but did not change the membership or procedures of the commissions.